zrozumiec/ToDoList-App/README.md

 The functionality of the TODO List application might be similar to the Microsofts's To Do application https://www.microsoft.com/ru-ru/microsoft-365/microsoft-to-do-list-app?rtc=1
 You are encouraged to briefly look through the application to figure out what  your application could provide to the users.
 Don’t try to copy the design of the above To Do application, try to create your own design and functionality

+**The Project  Solution requirements**

-The task solution should be multiproject solution containing at least 3 VS projects:
+The solution should be multiproject solution containing at least 3 VS projects:

 1. a class library project which contains classes that represent a domain model for the TODO List application;
 2. a client ASP.NET Core MVC  application that end users can use to interact with the TODO application;